LOQUILLO/Fetch-SublimeText/README.md

 Paste the file Fetch.sublime-settings in Sublime Text 2 \ Packages \ User

-Added and updated new repos.
+Added and updated with new and more usefull repos.

 Deleted obsoletes repos.